Vanessa Hudgens Wows Instagram Followers With A Masked Bikini Throwback

 "I played a character who was a young, pregnant, homeless teen, and I definitely found myself staying in that a lot more.
 Even with this film, me and Ashley [Benson] would run around and act like complete idiots, to be as silly and wild and shocking as humanly possible to stay in that mindset.
 Of course I'm going to break from that when I get home, but it's nice to stay in that ballpark of your character."

 Those who follow Hudgens on Instagram have seen quite a bit of her bikini body lately.
-Late in December, she posted another snap that showed off her incredible physique in a two-piece swimsuit, which also captured some viral attention with her fans.
+Late in December, she posted another snap that captured her incredible physique in a two-piece swimsuit, which also drew some viral attention.

 The throwback snaps may be the only chance fans get to see Hudgens in a swimsuit for some time.
-As the Daily Record noted, she has been working in the cold and wet Edinburgh, Scotland, while she’s been working on filming for an upcoming Netflix project.
+As the Daily Record noted, she has been in cold and wet Edinburgh, Scotland, while she's been working on filming for an upcoming Netflix project.